Dragonsbane: Awards and nominations

-Dragonsbane was a Locus award nominee in 1986 and 1987.
+Dragonsbane was a Locus Award nominee in 1986 and 1987.

 Critical reception

 Overall, the critical reception to Hambly's book has been positive.
 A reviewer from Curled Up with a Good Book wrote, "Dragonsbane has everything you could look for in a fantasy book: wonderful characterization, non-stereotypical dragons, beautiful prose--and it's self-contained as well."
 Speaking more on characterization, the reviewer notes, "Hambly's characterization is first-rate, and she plays most of her characters against stereotype. ...
 I would be remiss if I didn't mention the dragon.
 Hambly has created a truly three-dimensional character in him....
 He's not your normal dragon, and he's more than just an adversary."

 And the Fantasy Cafe site gave the book an 8 out of 10, writing, "While it was a somewhat slow paced book, Dragonsbane managed to pull me in immediately with the way it introduced the characters in the very first chapter. ...
 Hambly took what felt like a very traditional fantasy story and made it unexpectedly unique."
 Moreover, the unique love story also received the Fantasy Cafe reviewer's approval: "It was about established, mature love that’s existed for a while....
 It was a nice change to read about a couple who has been together for a while instead of romance filled with significant glances and conversations and wondering when/how the two people would end up together."

 Locus praised the novel as well, stating, "This is literary alchemy of a high order, and it confirms Hambly's place as one of the best new fantasists"; moreover, Locus advises, "When the author is Barbara Hambly, prepare for something special."
 Betsy Shorb from the School Library Journal also observed, "This fantasy is peopled with appealing, fully delineated characters, even the dragon Morkeleb.
 The conflict between the need to love and the need to develop one's talents add even more interest to an already interesting quest."

 Dave Langford reviewed Dragonsbane for White Dwarf #79, and stated that "her hero slays dragons only with extreme reluctance and by fighting dirty, the traditional witch is not only the hero's lover but a strong heroine in her own right, and the dragon is a damned sight more sympathetic than some of its victims."

+During episode #794 of the Tim Ferriss Show, Brandon Sanderson credited that reading Dragonsbane in middle school was the book that opened his eyes to the importance of reading, and the magic of authors connecting to readers on a profound level.